sourcegraph/about/handbook/communication/index.md

 See [example of deprecated Google Doc](https://docs.google.com/document/d/1M22s-WDY9lp_JOitfv48cZNjtv4x6IJVKhlHZOAIlLM/edit#heading=h.23jju0ooahdb).

 If you need to deprecate just part of a Google Doc, replace the deprecated portion with `DEPRECATED: See <URL to new content location>`.

-## Video calls

-Most meetings at Sourcegraph are video calls.
-We prefer [Zoom](https://zoom.us) for all video calls because it seems to have the best connectivity and compatibility.

-1. Google Calendar has a [Zoom plugin](https://chrome.google.com/webstore/detail/zoom-scheduler/kgjfgplpablkjnlkjmjdecgdpfankdle?hl=en-US) where you can easily add a Zoom link for a video call to the invite.
-1. Be sure to include the Zoom dial-in for team members who need to join by phone.
-(If you use the Zoom plugin linked above, this is automatic.)
-1. In your [Zoom settings](https://zoom.us/profile/setting), enable "Join before host".
-(It is enabled by default in our Zoom organization account, but you may have overridden it previously.)
-This lets the meeting get started even if you aren't there.
-1. Set Zoom meetings to be recorded to the cloud so that you and other teammates can refer back to them later.
-   - If any participant doesn't feel comfortable with the meeting being recorded, it is fine to not record it.

 ## Writing